 Configuration pass -> WindowsPE

 This is the pass we boot from install media and start the Windows Setup, which copies the OS Image to the local drive and prepares the system to boot from the local industry.
-There is a restart when done.
+When done, there is a restart.

 Configuration pass -> OfflineServicing

-Post restart, Setup continues from the local drive and not boot media.
-During this time, it initializes the drivers and prepares the system to support Windows for 1st boot.
+Post-restart, Setup continues from the local drive and not boot media.
+During this time, it initializes the drivers and prepares the system to support Windows for the first boot.

-At this stage, the Kernel is initialized, and it launches the smss.exe, the first user-mode SYSTEM process, which initializes the csrss.exe process, which initializes the Win32 subsystem to support the Windows environment.
+At this stage, the Kernel is initialized, and it launches the smss.exe, the first user-mode SYSTEM process.
+This process initializes the csrss.exe process, which initializes the Win32 subsystem to support the Windows environment.

 Configuration pass -> Generalize